Pancreatic surgery is done to treat cancer of the pancreas gland.

 - Follow any discharge and self-care instructions you're given.

 You may require further treatment after you recover from surgery.
-Ask your doctor about your situation.
+Ask your provider about your situation.

 Pancreatic surgery can be risky.
 If surgery is done, it should take place at a hospital where many of these procedures are performed.